 Congo military intelligence chief dies of heart attack, wife says

-In response to reports that Kahimbi had been suspended, the U.S. ambassador to Congo, Mike Hammer, tweeted on Thursday: "As we have consistently said, those who are corrupt, commit violations of human rights, or disrupt the democratic process should be held accountable."
+In response to reports that Kahimbi had been suspended, the U.S. ambassador to Congo, Mike Hammer, wrote on Twitter on Thursday: "As we have consistently said, those who are corrupt, commit violations of human rights, or disrupt the democratic process should be held accountable."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)